AirDisa/airdisa.github.io/_posts/2014-01-07-github-pages-override.md

 source: your top-level directory
 {% endhighlight %}

 It makes sense for security reasons to run Jekyll build in safe mode.
-It also makes sense to disable the top-level directory option so your site works.
+It also makes sense to override the top-level directory option so your site works.
 It makes sense to disable LSI and pygments for their processing hardship.
 In the case of LSI, there are Linux package dependencies too.
 I read through these warnings quickly around Christmas time, when Jekyll was like a present under the repo tree.
 I was having so much fun that I wrongly presumed I could run build with LSI locally, then git push.
 Not so.
 I neglected to see in my head they would still build and overwrite.
 Once that became clear, I came across this [Rakefile][rakefile] workaround:

 {% highlight ruby %}
 require 'fileutils'